Dog Training and Dog Care advice from UK Professionals

 Bloodhounds love being at the heart of the family and are especially good with children of all ages.

 They are very active when young but more refined and laid back as adults.
 In the puberty stage they can be independent and aloof.
-They need an owner that is well-versed in dog training using firm but consistent methods and someone who has the skills needed to guide this physically strong dog.
+They need an owner that is well-versed in modern dog training methods using firm but consistent techniques and someone who has the skills needed to guide this physically strong dog.

-Such are this dog's tracking abilities that evidence shown by the dogs is admissible in a court of law.
+Such are this dog's tracking abilities that evidence shown by a Bloodhound is admissible in a court of law.
 They can follow trails that are over a week old and will stay on scent for hundreds of miles, guiding the Police when all else fails.

-For the dog the enjoyment lies within the track rather than the kill and so successful are they that they are considered to be one of the best all round tracking dogs.
+For the Bloodhound, the enjoyment lies within the track rather than the kill and so successful are they that they are considered to be one of the best all round tracking dogs in the world.
 For example in 1987 a Police Bloodhound called Marquessa searching for a missing woman believed to have been murdered, led the team to a pile of wood.
 The team moved the wood aside but discovered nothing yet the dog still indicated for them to search the spot.
 They dug down and found a well that had been filled in where the murdered woman's body had been placed.
 The Bloodhound scented the body despite it being 35 feet underground!

-This shy, gentle dog makes a wonderful companion for any family that has a genuine love and understanding of this dog breed.
+This shy, gentle dog makes a wonderful companion for any family that has a genuine love and understanding of the Bloodhound breed, and it has a nicely sedate manner which suits many elderly or disabled people, and those quieter family environments.

 K9 Shop...
 View Cart